Coop is committed to reducing chemicals in textile production

 The environmental organization Greenpeace has been campaigning for the reduction of hazardous chemicals in textile production for many years.
 Its Detox campaign focuses on combating water and soil pollution, together with the effects on the health of employees in production countries.

-What will Coop do?
+What does Coop do?

 What has Coop already done?